University of Massachusetts 403(b) Elective Deferral Savings Plan

 Realize Your Tax Savings Later: Roth 403(b) contributions are also available.
 With the Roth 403(b) contribution option, your contributions are deducted from your pay after income taxes are taken out, meaning you do not receive an immediate tax break.
 As with traditional contributions, earnings grow tax deferred.
 Since you already paid tax on Roth contributions, you will not owe tax when you withdraw them.
 If your withdrawals of earnings are qualified (typically if it has been five years since your first Roth contribution and you are over the age of 59 ½), those distributions are completely tax free also.

-In April of 2016, the University moved to a new recordkeeping model and plan design that includes a much smaller investment lineup, which will be carefully reviewed and monitored in terms of fees and performance.
-The new plan structure also includes a self-directed brokerage window, which will allow access to a larger selection of investment options that will not be under the direct oversight of the plan.
-The benefits of these new enhancements include: a streamlined, efficient investment lineup comprised of high quality and competitively priced funds; enhanced participant services; reduced overall administrative/participant costs; significantly improved employee communication, education and assistance.
+Several years ago, the University moved to a new recordkeeping model and plan design that includes a much smaller investment lineup, which is carefully reviewed and monitored in terms of fees and performance.
+This new plan structure also includes a self-directed brokerage window, which will allow access to a larger selection of investment options that will not be under the direct oversight of the plan.
+The benefits of these enhancements include: a streamlined, efficient investment lineup comprised of high quality and competitively priced funds; enhanced participant services; reduced overall administrative/participant costs; significantly improved employee communication, education and assistance.

 First time users, you will need to register with your full name, date of birth and the last 4 digits of your social security number.
 If required, the University’s Plan number is 50266.
-Once registered, you will be able to start biweekly payroll deductions and choose an investment lineup.
+Once registered, you will be able to start biweekly payroll deductions, choose investment options and designate beneficiaries.

 If you need assistance with the NetBenefits system, see the User Guide.